 Determine acceptable PEG locations.
 Every single part will have a visible parting line, ejector pin marks, and gate location.
-When a part is ready to be released the two mold halves will need to separate creating something known as a parting line.
-Because of the intrinsic way mold function parting lines are unavoidable.
+When a part is ready to be released, the two mold halves will need to separate, creating something known as a parting line.
+Because of the intrinsic way mold functions, parting lines are unavoidable.
 Consider these details when first designing a part to make sure their locations won’t affect cosmetics or part integrity.

 Shrinkage of material will also occur during the cooling process and needs to be taken into consideration.
 This is important to account for when designing to ensure tool build accounts for a shrink to maintain dimensional integrity but also to prevent your part from becoming stuck in a mold as the material shrinks around steel features.

 Selecting the right material can be one of the biggest and most important considerations in the process of part design.
 There are many factors that go into this decision, including physical characteristics, chemical properties, operating environment, and regulatory considerations.

 Depending on the part design and material, adding just a few degrees of taper can allow your part to leave its mold much more smoothly.
 This will also minimize scraping and friction between the finished product and the mold.
 This means that the surface of your part will remain undamaged while the process itself moves along at a much quicker rate.

 Draft can be very easily understood if you imagine an ice cube tray.
 When ice cubes are formed and you take them out of the freezer, do you have to pry them out of their individual molds with a tool?
 No, because the part design for the ice cube tray has a certain amount of draft within it that allows the cubes to smoothly pop out when placed under a little bit of pressure.